Brazil Digital Nomad Visa - 2026 Update

 Brazil Remote Work Visa Overview

-Brazil was one of the first countries in South America to launch a Digital Nomad Visa, which was officially introduced in January 2022.
+Brazil launched its official Digital Nomad Visa in January 2022.
 This visa allows eligible remote workers to live and work remotely from Brazil while being employed by a non-Brazilian company.

 The visa is valid for 1 year and can be renewed once, allowing you to stay for up to 2 years in total.
-Applications can be made at a Brazilian consulate in your home country, or in Brazil via the Federal Police's MigranteWeb platform, especially if you’re already in the country on another visa.
+Applications can be submitted through a Brazilian consulate abroad, or from within Brazil through the Federal Police’s MigranteWeb platform if you are already legally present in the country.

 While the visa doesn’t allow you to work for Brazilian companies or take on local employment, it’s an excellent option for those looking to experience Brazil’s stunning beaches, vibrant festivals, and dynamic culture—all while continuing your remote job.

-Dependents can also be included in your application, though you’ll need to demonstrate additional monthly income (around $60 per person).
-Keep in mind that if you stay more than 183 days within a 12-month period, you may become a Brazilian tax resident, which could affect your global income.
+Dependents can also be included in your application, though you’ll need to demonstrate additional monthly income (around $500 per person).
+Keep in mind that if you stay more than 183 days in Brazil within a 12-month period, you may become a Brazilian tax resident, which could affect your global income.

-With its breathtaking landscapes, warm climate, and welcoming attitude toward remote workers, Brazil is positioning itself as a top destination for digital nomads in 2025 and beyond.
+With its breathtaking landscapes, warm climate, and welcoming attitude toward remote workers, Brazil continues to position itself as a top destination for digital nomads.

 Who Can Apply for the Digital Nomad Visa for Brazil